ipinfo/python-db/README.md

 ## Getting Started

-You'll need an IPinfo API access token (which you can get by singing up for a free account at [https://ipinfo.io/signup](https://ipinfo.io/signup)) if you want to download the free database or you can provide the path to the mmdb file.
+You'll need an IPinfo API access token (which you can get by signing up for a free account at [https://ipinfo.io/signup](https://ipinfo.io/signup)) if you want to download the free database.

+You can also provide the path to the database file explicitly.

 ### Installation